 Do you go to work and live in fear of people finding out you are not as smart, talented or accomplished as they think you are?
-Do you question your value to a project because you think you don’t contribute on the level of others.
+Do you question your value to a project because you think you don’t contribute to the level of others?
 Do you compare your efforts to others in the company?

 “There are an awful lot of people out there who think I’m an expert.
 How do these people believe all this about me?
 I’m so much aware of all the things I don’t know.”
 Dr. Chan, Chief of the World Health Organization

 Let’s start by first stating that people who really don’t deliver or who are very busy tooting their own horns are not the ones that suffer from Impostor Syndrome.
-It is most often the high-achieving women in an organization who second guess their worth.
+It is most often the hardworking, results-orientated professionals, many are women, in an organization who second guess their worth.

 How to do we eliminate this feeling?